Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Mathematical Background

 Here we assume $|\mu|<1$ and for convenience, we denote the square matrix on the right-hand side by $\mathbf{A}$.
-Inspired by the least squares conformal energy \cite{levy2002least}, Qiu \cite{qiu2019computing} proposed the concept least squares quasiconformal (LSQC) energy of a map. \begin{definition} Let \( \mu = \rho + i r \) be a complex-valued function defined on the domain \( \Omega \).
+Inspired by the least-squares conformal energy \cite{levy2002least}, Qiu \cite{qiu2019computing} proposed the concept least-squares quasiconformal (LSQC) energy of a map. \begin{definition} Let \( \mu = \rho + \sqrt{-1} r \) be a complex-valued function defined on the domain \( \mathcal{U} \).
 The LSQC energy of the map \( z = (x,y) \mapsto (u,v) \) against the BC \( \mu \) is defined to be

 where